jchandleroneal/microsoft-movie-analysis/README.md

 ## Business Problem
 ---
-Microsoft Corporation may be able to focus their funding on hiring actors who have appeared in ten or more of the most profitable films in the industy to improve Microsoft's profitablility and success rate.
+Microsoft Corporation may be able to focus their funding on hiring actors who have appeared in ten or more of the most profitable films in the industry to improve Microsoft's profitability and success rate.
 Microsoft may also be able to improve the profitability of their films by placing a minimum budget of 150 million dollars in order to produce higher quality films.

 ## Data